tari-labs/tari-university/_includes/content/cryptography/02-introduction-schnorr-signatures.md

 $$

-Let's take an example from [this post](https://chuckbatson.wordpress.com/2014/11/26/secp256k1-test-vectors/), where it is known that the public key for `1`, when written in uncompressed format, is `0479BE667...C47D08FFB10D4B8`.
+Let's take an example from [this post](https://chuckbatson.wordpress.com/2014/11/26/secp256k1-test-vectors/), where it is known that the public key for `1`, when written in uncompressed format, is `6a493210f74...73a3b919`.
 The following code snippet demonstrates this:

-{% include rustpen.html code="pubkey.rs" %}
+{% include rustpen.html code="content/cryptography/course3_examples/examples/pubkey.rs" %}

 ### Creating a Signature